jinayang15/ICS4UCulminating/README.txt

 	  how much damage will be taken.

 - Battle System
-	- For the most part, we were able to get the battles to work well.
 	- Turn based system: To determine who goes first, checks were done to see if priority moves were being used (moves that are usually guarenteed to go first).
 If this was not the case, the base speed stat was used, and the Pokemon with the higher speed stat will go first.